rm-hull/byok/README.md

 ## TODO

-Some basic I/O operations need writing before work on the interpreter can be started
+Some basic kernel operations need writing before work on the interpreter can be started:

 * ~~Scrolling TTY~~
 * ~~Control character output~~